MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 ### How to create a backup of the Community Training instance?

-Community Training can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data and other branding assets - is safe and secure.
+Community training can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data and other branding assets - is safe and secure.

 Since Community Training is a managed application, back up and replication is not enabled by default.
 Customers can enable backup/replication of the data to the data center region of their choice